 You should use your favorite crust for this basil pizza.

-You can make your own (this recipe is excellent), use a pre-baked crust, or use pre-made dough (I especially like the Trader Joe’s dough).
+You can make your own (this recipe is excellent), use a pre-baked crust, or use pre-made dough.
 Whatever you go with, you will want enough to make two (approximately 12-inch) crusts.

 You can also use gluten-free pizza crust (I make this one and love it), or a cauliflower crust.
 Just be aware that cauliflower crusts are typically softer and you might need a fork and knife to eat the pizza.